 And of course, if you love stitch combinations, color, texture, and just fun explorations with your needle and thread, then the book is for you, too!

 Where to Find It

-This article contains affiliate links to book resources, which means that Needle ‘n Thread receives a small commission for each purchase made through those links, at no extra expense to you.
+This article contains affiliate links to Amazon, which means that Needle ‘n Thread receives a small commission for each purchase made through those links, at no extra expense to you.
 Every little bit helps keep things going, so thank you for using my affiliate links!